baileydunning/campsights/README.md

 Campsights uses the [Open-Elevation API](https://github.com/Jorl17/open-elevation/blob/master/docs/api.md) to fetch elevation data for each campsite based on its latitude and longitude.

 - **How it works:**
-  - When a campsite is created or updated, the backend queries the Open-Elevation API to retrieve the elevation for the provided coordinates.
+  - When a campsite is created or its coordinates are updated, the backend fetches the elevation from the Open-Elevation API.
-  - Elevation is fetched using the POST endpoint (`/api/v1/lookup`), which allows batch requests for multiple locations at once.
-This improves efficiency and reduces redundant API calls.
-  - The elevation (in meters) is then stored with the campsite record and included in all API responses.
+  - The elevation (in meters) is stored with the campsite record in the database and included in all API responses.
-  - The frontend displays the elevation in both meters and feet.
+  - The backend only fetches elevation once per campsite (on creation or coordinate change); all reads use the stored value.
   - If the Open-Elevation API is unavailable or returns an error, the elevation is set to `null` and displayed as "Unknown" in the UI.

 ## Weather Data